-The 16th amendment is a law that allowed Congress to start collecting income tax, with the promise that this would not be based on the state’s populations.
+The 16th amendment is a law that allowed Congress to start collecting income tax, with the promise that this would not be based on the state’s population.

 The 17th amendment:

 The 17th amendment lays out the terms for electing Senators.
-This gave power to the people of the US to choose their representative and laid out the terms of office.
+This gave power to the people of the US to choose their representatives and laid out the terms of office.

 The 18th amendment: